Dense 3D Face Correspondence: Dense 3D Face Correspondence

 \item The Curvedness $c=\sqrt{\dfrac{k_1^2+k_2^2}{2}}$ \item The Log-Curvedness\\ $c_l=\dfrac{2}{\pi}\log\sqrt{\dfrac{k_1^2+k_2^2}{2}}$, \item The Willmore Energy $e_w=H^2-K$, \item The Shape Curvedness $c_s=s_b.c_l$ \item The Log Difference Map $m_l=\ln(K-H+1)$. \end{itemize}

-Using these descriptors, the dimensionality of the final feature vector $\mathbf{x}_k$ is $38$.
-These features are extracted over a small enough local surface centred at the keypoint such that they are repeatable across identities.
+Using these descriptors, the dimensionality of the final feature vector $\mathbf{x}$ is $38$.
+These features are extracted over a small enough local surface centered at the keypoint such that they are repeatable across identities.
 In contrast, the feature vector extracted by Mian et al.~\cite{mian2008,mian2010} takes the range values of a larger surface (typically 20mm radius) surrounding each keypoint.
 Hence, their features are repeatable only over the same identity.
-One of the prerequisites of the techniques that use depth values as features~\cite{mian2008,mian2010,guo2013,tombari2010} is to define a local reference frame for pose invariant matching.
-In our case, the features are either already pose invariant and hence do not require a local reference frame.
+One of the prerequisites of the techniques that use depth values as features~\cite{mian2008,mian2010,guo2013,tombari2010} is to define a local reference frame for pose invariant matching. {In our case, the features are quasi pose invariant and hence do not require a local reference frame.
+This is because the pose of each training faces has been iteratively corrected to a canonical form during preprocessing and the features are extracted from a very small patch.}

-Next, we perform constrained-NN search between the feature vectors $\mathbf{x}_1^k$ and $\mathbf{x}_2^l$ such that the corresponding points lie within a certain proximity to each other.
-To avoid large errors in establishing correspondence between two points, we set a threshold of $k_q$ to define the neighbourhood.
-Hence, keypoints $k$ and $l$ from both 3D faces in the ordered pair are accepted as corresponding points if their cost $\Sigma_{kl} \leq k_q$, where the cost function is defined as, The quality of correspondence varies directly with $k_q$.
+Next, we perform constrained-NN search between the feature vectors $\mathbf{x}_j$ from $\mathbf{S}_j$ and $\mathbf{x}_k$ from $\mathbf{S}_k$, such that the corresponding points lie within a proximity of $2\rho$ to each other, and their matching score $d(\mathbf{x}_j, \mathbf{x}_k)$ -- taken to be Euclidean distance between their feature descriptors -- is less than a threshold $k_q$.
+The quality of correspondence varies directly with $k_q$.
 Higher values of $k_q$ will result in poor corresponding points with large errors, whereas lower values of $k_q$ may reject valid correspondences and hence adversely effect the correspondence density.
-We set the value of $k_q=2\rho$ which is a standard threshold used in many 3D object recognition algorithms~\cite{chua1997}.
 Figure~\ref{fig:KqvsErr} shows the effect of $k_q$ on the correspondence found in our experiments on the synthetic dataset.
-As we increase the value of $k_q$, the mean localization error and its standard deviation increases.
+As we increase the value of $k_q$, the mean localization error and its standard deviation (SD) increases.

-We also note the quality of a corresponding point which is the value of the cost function $\Sigma_{kl}$ at which correspondence of that point was established.
 Figure~\ref{fig:FEM1} shows the outcome of this step on two identities.